Poems & Short Stories: 4,435

-Translated by Constance Garnett (1861-1946)
+Translated by Constance Garnett (1861-1946) in 1912.

 The last of Dostoevsky's finest works, telling the story of the four Karamazov brothers--each with his own distinct personality and desires.
 Exploring the secret depths of humanity's struggles and sins, Dostoevsky unfolds a grand epic which attempts to venture into mankind's darkest heart, and grasp the true meaning of existence.

 This novel explores the big questions of life through the story of a highly dysfunctional "family": three sons basically neglected and abandoned by their father Fyodor.
 The oldest, Dmitry, is engaged to the beautiful Katerina Invanova yet irresistibly drawn to Grushenka, the same woman his wealthy lecherous buffoon of a father is lusting after.
 To make matters worse, Dmitry has given up rights to a future inheritance to finance his extravagances and now feels his father is cheating him.
 Perhaps the half brothers he is just getting to know can help resolve these problems.
 Ivan is a highly educated man who rejects the ideas of a creator God and an immortal soul.
 Alexey, the youngest, is a gentle spiritual man, apprenticed to the local monastery.
 How will these three very different brothers affect Smerdyakov, Fyodor's cook, who is also rumoured to be his illegitimate son?
 Will these family problems be resolved or go on to affect the whole community and the whole society?
 Read Fyodor Dostoevsky's last and possibly greatest novel to find out!--Submitted by Aloe